Fortran has over a dozen open source and commercial compilers.

 Flang is an open source compiler based on the NVIDIA/PGI commercial compiler.

-ifort), a mature compiler with full Fortran 2018 support; and
+ifort), a mature compiler with full Fortran 2018 support, for CPUs only.

-Intel oneAPI is available for free, and support can be purchased.
-Currently the ifx compiler supports Linux, MacOS and Windows platforms for x86-64 architectures. ifort supports Linux, Windows, and macOS.
+The current version of Intel oneAPI is available for free, and support can be purchased.
+Currently the ifx compiler supports Linux and Windows platforms for x86-64 architectures. ifort supports Linux, Windows, and macOS.
 Community support is available for the free version at the Intel Developer forum.
 Optionally, you can purchase Priority Support with additional benefits including access to previous versions of ifort and ifx.

 The latest NAG Fortran Compiler release (7.0) has extensive support for legacy and modern Fortran features including parallel programming with coarrays, as well as additional support for programming with OpenMP.